MammasKallare/ultimate-tech-guides/csgo/guide.md

 In the `csgoserver.cfg` change the `rcon_password` and `sv_password` to something appropriate.

+Uploaded the gamemode cfg that should be used from https://play.eslgaming.com/download/26251762/ to the `~/serverfiles/csgo/cfg/`.
+The cfg will then be loaded by a admin from the ingame console.

 # Test

 Now find someone that knows how it should work and let them test it out.